 Autoimmune Disease Long Term Disability Benefits Attorneys

 When working properly, your immune system protects you from illness, infection, and disease.
 However, if your immune system malfunctions, it can attack and destroy the body’s organs, tissue, and cells.
 The body’s destruction of its own healthy and normal tissue is known as an autoimmune disease.
 While some autoimmune diseases are easily manageable with lifestyle changes and medication, some can lead to serious health issues, disability, and even death.

-If you believe you are entitled to disability benefits because an autoimmune disease has sidelined you from work, contact Abell and Capitan Law to discuss the specific details of your case.
+If you believe you are entitled to disability benefits because an autoimmune disease has sidelined you from work, contact Capitan Law to discuss the specific details of your case.
 Schedule your free and confidential consultation with our team by calling (267) 419-7888 or by reaching out to us online today.

 Do I Need An Autoimmune Disease Disability Benefits Attorney?

 If you have been diagnosed with an autoimmune disease and are unable to work, you may be eligible for disability benefits.
 However, successfully applying for and receiving long-term disability benefits is not always a simple process.
 It involves more than filling out an application for benefits and submitting it to your insurance company.
 Successfully obtaining long-term disability benefits can be a complicated and frustrating process.
 Remember, the insurance company will use any and every reason to deny your claim.
 Remember that you don’t have to accept a denial without fighting for the benefits you’re entitled to.

-Let the experienced long-term disability attorneys at Abell and Capitan Law handle your autoimmune disease disability claim.
+Let the experienced long-term disability attorneys at Capitan Law handle your autoimmune disease disability claim.
 They can timely prepare and file your paperwork, obtain all of the necessary medical and employment records, and conduct all of the required interviews.
 If they deny your claim, these attorneys can assist in the appeals process.
 Our team understands the fear and stress you may be experiencing having with a recent diagnosis of a life-altering autoimmune disease.
 You may be worried about providing for your family and paying your bills.